-I do want to mention that Vagabond is currently on hiatus, so only 37 volumes of the series have been released so far, but please don’t let the fact that it’s on hiatus stop you from experiencing this incredible story.
-Currently, there are 12 Vagabond Vizbigs that have been released so far, and since they are 3-in-1’s, you can read up through volume 36 with the Vizbigs that are out right now.
+So far, 37 individual volumes and 12 Vizbigs have been released of the series.
+I do want to mention that Vagabond is currently on hiatus, but please don’t let the fact that it’s on hiatus stop you from experiencing this incredible story.
+The Vizbig volumes are 3-in-1’s so with the volumes that have been released so far you can read up through volume 36.

 First off, the Vagabond Vizbigs are bigger than the individual volumes.
 The Vagabond Vizbig Editions are approximately 5.75 x 2 x 8.63 inches whereas the individual volumes are approximately 5.75 x 0.75 x 8.25 inches, so while they are the same size height-wise, they are thicker.
 The individual volumes are the same size as other Viz Signature releases, like Dorohedoro or Goodnight Punpun, while the Vizbigs are about the same size as the Neon Genesis Evangelion 3-in-1 Editions.

 The Vizbigs also have some bonus content, including color pages and storyboard samples.
 Not a whole lot of extra material, but they do come with some.
 They have new cover designs as well.

 Also the Vagabond Vizbig Editions are easier to find in comparison to the individual volumes given that they are out of print.
 If you want to learn more about out of print manga, check out our Out of Print Manga Guide.